phellister/social-fi/README.md

 - `--memo` is some correlation id that can be set to identify some particular transactions (we use that in the eventManager canister).
 - `--icp` is the transfer amount
 - `--fee` is the transaction fee.
 In this case it's 0 because we make this transfer as the minter idenity thus this transaction is of type MINT, not TRANSFER.
 - `<ADDRESS>` is the address of the recipient.
-To get the address from the principal, you can use the helper function from the eventManager canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.
+To get the address from the principal, you can get it directly from the wallet icon top right or use the helper function from the eventManager canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.

 ### Internet identity canister